 - Amazon Rating: 4.3 out of 5

 - Dietitian’s Review: This is a great option if you are looking for a replacement for a typical slice of white bread.
 Personally, Schar has consistently been my favorite gluten-free bread brand when it comes to taste.
 Even though it’s white bread, it still contains 5 grams of fiber per 2 slices of bread, which is great.
-The brand also supports the Celiac Disease Foundation, which is amazing.
+The brand also supports the Celiac Disease Foundation, which is amazing and is fortified with B vitamins and minerals.

 Best Rated: Canyon Bakehouse 7 Grain San Juan Bread, Gluten-Free